 Embarking on a Rwanda Gorilla tracking adventure is a possibility year-round.
 However, the optimal periods coincide with the drier seasons, spanning from December to early March and June to September.
 December to March constitutes a prolonged dry season in Rwanda, characterized by temperatures occasionally reaching 29 degrees Celsius.
 In contrast, March to mid-May and July to September usher in the rainy season.

 The dry season is favored for Gorilla tours due to the minimal rainfall during treks and favorable hiking terrain within the rainforest.
 Even during these drier months, it’s advisable to carry waterproof clothing, as Rwanda’s Equatorial climate remains unpredictable.
 It’s worth noting that peak season falls during this period, impacting prices for accommodations and car rentals.

 On the other hand, budget-conscious travelers may find the wet season appealing.
 During this time, hotels offer lower occupancy rates, translating to discounted food and lodging services.
 Moreover, the reduced demand for Gorilla permits ensures a higher chance of encountering these endangered species without competition.

-At Trek Africa Tours, we specialize in crafting immersive Gorilla tracking tours that depart from Gisenyi, transporting you to the enchanting realm of Volcanoes National Park.
+At Trek Africa Expeditions, we specialize in crafting immersive Gorilla tracking tours that depart from Gisenyi, transporting you to the enchanting realm of Volcanoes National Park.
 The choice of when to embark on your Mountain Gorilla adventure is yours to make, guided by considerations of time, budget, and group size.
 Our comprehensive two-day itinerary ensures an enriching experience.